 After having completed its international expansion, Enel is now actively engaged in consolidating the acquired assets and further integrating its businesses.

-In Iberia, Enel owns 92.06% of Endesa’s share capital, the leading power company in Spain and Portugal with over 24 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products to more than 12 million customers.
-EGP operates 1.9 GW of renewable plants in this region.
+In Iberia, Enel owns 92.06% of Endesa’s share capital, the leading power company in Spain and Portugal with approximately 24 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products to more than 12 million customers.
+EGP operates 1.8 GW of renewable plants in this region.

-In Latin America, through Endesa and its subsidiaries in 5 countries, the Enel Group is the largest private player with more than 17 GW of installed capacity from thermal, hydro and other renewable power plants, and serving 14.4 million customers.
-In the generation sector, Endesa owns and operates 4.4 GW in Argentina, 1.0 GW in Brazil, 5.9 GW in Chile, 2.9 GW in Colombia and 1.8 GW in Peru.
+In Latin America, through Endesa and its subsidiaries in 5 countries, the Enel Group is the largest private player with nearly 17 GW of installed capacity from thermal, hydro and other renewable power plants, and serving 14.5 million customers.
+In the generation sector, Endesa owns and operates 4.4 GW in Argentina, 1.0 GW in Brazil, 5.5 GW in Chile, 2.9 GW in Colombia and 1.8 GW in Peru.
 In the distribution sector, the Group is present in the state of Cearà in Brazil and in five of the largest cities in South America: Rio de Janeiro, Bogota, Buenos Aires, Santiago de Chile and Lima.
 In the transmission sector, Endesa operates an interconnection power line between Brazil and Argentina.
-Chile and Brazil, along with Costa Rica, Guatemala, Panama and Mexico host over 1 GW of wind and hydroelectric plants operated by EGP Latin America.
+Chile and Brazil, along with Costa Rica, Guatemala, Panama and Mexico host 1.2 GW of wind and hydroelectric plants operated by EGP Latin America.

 In North America EGP North America owns and operates more than 1.6 GW of hydroelectric, geothermal, wind, solar and biomass power plants.

 In Africa Enel is present in the upstream gas sector participating in the development of gas fields in Algeria and Egypt.
 Through Endesa, Enel also operates a thermal power plant in Morocco.
-In South Africa, Enel Green Power has been awarded photovoltaic and wind energy supply contracts for a total of 513 MW within the framework of a public renewable energy tender sponsored by the South African government.
+In South Africa, Enel Green Power recently completed and connected to the grid its first photovoltaic plant in the country, Upington (10 MW), after it was awarded photovoltaic and wind energy supply contracts for a total of 513 MW within the framework of a public renewable energy tender sponsored by the South African government.